Who's who guide: Theresa May's cabinet

 Mr Hammond was a Remain supporter in the EU referendum and is seen as one of the leading cabinet voices for a softer version of Brexit than that advocated by Leave supporting colleagues.

-Sometimes mocked as "box office Phil" for what some see as his dull delivery.
+He is known by some around Westminster as "box office Phil" for his perceived dull delivery.

 Home Secretary - Sajid Javid